 Growing WisteriaA gardener’s guide to planting & caring for a wisteria vine

 Brimming with clusters of fragrant flowers in spring, the showstopping wisteria vine is loved by many gardeners despite its assertive reputation.
 An extremely vigorous grower, this perennial can get out of hand easily unless carefully restrained.
 Here are some tips for cultivating all wisteria has to offer while taming its aggressive growth habits.
-Too see other options, check out our list of flowering vines.

 On average, wisterias will grow to be 10 to 30 feet.